wagenadl/notedeln/docs/source/userguide.rst

 you to take more—and more usable—notes.
 I love to hear happy users’ stories.
 I also welcome bug reports of all kinds.
 And in the unlikely event that NotedELN appears to have chewed up your notes, please do not just throw away the broken notebook.
-Although I cannot make any guarantees (see the GPL license text!), it almost certainly can be fixed.
+Although I cannot offer any guarantees (see the GPL license text!), it almost certainly can be fixed.
 And I would be happy to try and help.

 Footnote
 ----------

-.. [#f1] In the current implementation, the saved pdf is as it would
+.. [#f1] If the link is a web page, the saved pdf is as it would
          be saved by the “Chromium” browser.
 Many websites generate pdf output that is somewhat different from how they appear in a browser.
 For a visually true snapshot of a website, taking a screenshot and pasting that into NotedELN is more accurate.

+.. [#f2] If the link is not a web page but some other file type, the
+         file is downloaded and archived, and NotedELN will attempt to create a thumbnail.
+Currently, this only works for pdf files.